umustdye/Uber-tastic-Travels/README.md

 ### Running Test Files

-- Run the following command in the terminal
+- Run the following command in the terminal:
 > npm install --save-dev jest

 ### Installing the datasets